 Everybody loves Italian food and Hungarians are no exception.
 The Italian food options in Budapest include everything from Neapolitan-style pizza street vendors to northern-Italian fine dining restaurants.
 Most Italian restaurants in the city, however, dish out reliable, mid-range, pan-Italian classics along the lines of caprese salad, pasta carbonara, branzino, and tiramisu.

-Pomo D'Oro is a popular Italian restaurant in Budapest serving reliable, but no-frills Italian food in Budapest since 2002.
+Opened in 2002, Pomo D'Oro is a well-known and beloved Italian restaurant in Budapest's Downtown.
 Pomo D'Oro isn't easy to categorize: it marries a red-sauce old school Italian trattoria and a modern restaurant with gastronomic ambitions.
 This means it caters equally well to middle-class Hungarian families looking for Italian comfort food, foodies with more adventurous palates, business customers, and tourists.
 As a result, the ever-expanding space, which has managed to retain an intimate atmosphere, is packed to capacity with an eclectic crowd every night of the week.

 Opened in 1997, Ristorante Krizia is one of the longest-serving upscale Italian restaurants in Budapest.
 Krizia is a popular lunch and dinner destination for Italians living in Budapest, and an Italian restaurant hardly needs a better reference.
 Owner-chef Graziano Cattaneo hails from the Lombardy region, which means that the menu includes some not-so-common northern-Italian dishes aside from the typical offerings.
 For example, the veal fillet with porcini mushrooms and a side of polenta, wich is infused with a creamy stracchino cheese is as rare in Budapest as it is delicious.